Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/network/protocol/protocol_game_command.md

 **Purpose:** Roll one or more dice.

 **Server:**
-- `Server_Game::handleRollDie`
-- Computes random values
+- Computes random die results
 - Emits `Event_RollDie`

 **Client:**
 - `PlayerEventHandler::eventRollDie`
+- Displays the sorted roll results in the game log

 ---